 Our goal is to cost effectively minimize Cornell's energy use and associated environmental impacts.
 Our Energy Management staff work to identify and implement conservation focused outreach, maintenance, energy studies, and capital projects to meet the university's needs with less energy use.
 The program includes all of the Ithaca, NY campus; Geneva Experiment Station and other off-central campus facilities in the region.

-The Ithaca campus includes nearly 14 million square feet, and Campus facilities are dominated by high technology research and teaching complexes, requiring complex mechanical and electrical systems to support these missions.
+The Ithaca campus includes over 14 million square feet, and Campus facilities are dominated by high technology research and teaching complexes, requiring complex mechanical and electrical systems to support these missions.
 Energy use is fully metered in all campus buildings, and energy systems are managed by Building Automation and Control Systems (BACS) connected to a central monitoring and control system.
 University design and construction standards provide guidance to engineers, architects, designers, and maintenance staff on how to minimize energy use.
-All features included in the buildings are added based on their need and value for the program or New York State Energy Code, and their ability to pay for themselves in energy savings.
-Cornell has been an award winning innovator in energy efficiency for decades, and adoption of a Kyoto compliance goal in 2001 and a 2009 Climate Action Plan roadmap to climate neutrality by 2050 will ensure innovation continues until that latest visionary goal is met.
+[All features included in the buildings are added based on their need and value for the program or New York State Energy Code, and their ability to pay for themselves in energy savings.]
+Cornell has been an award winning innovator in energy efficiency for decades, and adoption of a Kyoto compliance goal in 2001 and a 2009 Climate Action Plan roadmap with a goal to reach climate neutrality by 2035 will ensure innovation continues until that latest visionary goal is met.

 Everyone can make a difference at work, in your residence hall, and at home through simple and straightforward changes in your behavior.